Saquon Barkley, Roquan Smith top list of 32 NFL rookies who'll make an instant impact

 Pittsburgh Steelers

 James Washington, WR: OK, so Antonio Brown and JuJu Smith-Schuster will be the primary receiving targets among the receiver group in Pittsburgh, yet someone needs to fill Martavis Bryant's role.
-That can be Washington, a faster-on-the-field-than-at-the-combine player, the former Oklahoma State superstar was the best deep threat in the 2018 draft and tracks the ball extraordinarily well.
+That can be Washington, a faster-on-the-field-than-at-the-combine player.
+The former Oklahoma State superstar was the best deep threat in the 2018 draft and tracks the ball extraordinarily well.
 He won't be a 75-catch player as a rookie ... he could average close to 20 yards per reception.

 San Francisco 49ers